Joanneseiler/campark/README.md

 ## Description

-This is a website where the user can find places to park their campervan for free.
+This is a website where the user can find places to park their camper or car for free.
 The user can add locations as well and help other adventurers looking for a place to spend the night.

 ## User Stories